The Me Too Collective

 to connect with others, get legal advice and report as a group.

 Sexual harassment and assault is prevalent in New Zealand yet it is the most under reported form of harm.
-With little accountability, many perpetrators develop a pattern of behaviour and sexually harass and assault multiple people throughout their careers and personal lives.
+With little accountability, many perpetrators develop a pattern of behaviour and harm multiple people over time.
 So why are reporting rates so low?
-A major factor is that coming forward as an individual can be very stressful, isolating and ultimately, overwhelming.
+Major factors include a reluctance to navigate the legal system alone and a fear of not being believed.